• Recipes

 7. When the cooking time is done, use a quick release to release the pressure instantly.

-8. The sauce will seem watery right when you open the lid.
+8. The sauce will seem watery and the pasta will still be fairly firm right when you open the lid.
 Don’t worry!
 Mix the pasta well.
 Use tongs to take the chicken tenders out of the pot, shaking off most of the tomato sauce, and lay the chicken tenders on a cutting board.

-11. Make sure the Instant Pot is turned off, set the lid gently on top and let the pasta sit for 5 to 10 minutes for the sauce to thicken up and the pasta to fully cook.
+11. Make sure the Instant Pot is turned off, set the lid gently on top and let the pasta sit for 5 to 10 minutes for the sauce to thicken and the pasta to soften.

 Crunchy Breadcrumb Topping